The Biggest Freelance Site in The World, by Far

 Let us tell you about it!

 Freelancer claims to have a database of more than 7 million users, which is a staggering figure to say the least.
-While this used to be a big positive points, over the years the lack of control Freelancer has over spam applicants and posts has made it a serious issue for the company.
-The old saof ‘quality over quanitity’ certainly rings true here as you can get lost in a minefield of low quality posts, and tons of low-quality applicants bidding on your jobs.
-If you are happy to receive hundreds of applicants, and shockingly low-prices then you wont be fussed by Freelancer, but for those looking for a clearer outlook, Freelancer certainly proves to be an issue.
+While this used to be a big positive point, over the years the lack of control Freelancer has over spam applicants and posts has made it a serious issue for the company.
+The old say of ‘quality over quantity’ certainly rings true here as you can get lost in a minefield of low quality posts, and tons of low-quality applicants bidding on your jobs.
+If you are happy to receive hundreds of applicants and shockingly low-prices, then you won’t be fussed by Freelancer, but for those looking for a clearer outlook, Freelancer certainly proves to be an issue.

 A Maze of Buttons and Features

-Freelancer’s navigation might seem a bit complicated for a first-time user, but in fact everything is highly intuitive and – let’s face it – with so many features Freelancer has to provide to its clients there could hardly have been less menus and buttons.
-The registration process is simple and you may even skip it in favor of logging in through your Facebook account.
-You can register as a freelancer looking for work, looking for other freelancers or get an account enabling you to perform both of these functions.
+Freelancer’s navigation might seem a bit complicated for a first-time user, but in fact everything is highly intuitive and – let’s face it – with so many features Freelancer has to provide to its clients, there could hardly have been less menus and buttons.
+The registration process is simple, and you may even skip it in favor of logging in through your Facebook account.
+You can register as a freelancer looking for work, a customer seeking for contractors, or get an account enabling you to perform both of these functions.

 The Support Is On-Line, But Not Exactly

-Freelancer has a 247 live-chat support, but it’s not actually an instant means of problem troubleshooting as the operator assigned to you may easily turn out to be “away” in the chat.
-However, you can always resort to the FAQs, extensive troubleshooting section, write an e-mail or submit a problem ticket.
-Freelancer charges you so much money for just the membership that we didn’t even expect lower quality.
+Freelancer has a 24/7 live-chat support, but it’s not actually an instant means of troubleshooting, as the operator assigned to you may easily turn out to be “away” in the chat.
+However, you can always resort to the FAQs, extensive troubleshooting section, write an e-mail or submit a ticket.

 - Email support